janlionly/flutter_dev_colorized_log/README.md

 Dev.logInfo('Loop iteration 0',
     debounceMs: 500,
     debounceKey: 'loop_log'); // ✓ Now logs again

+// Example 7: Memory management for debounce cache (v2.2.1+)
+// Configure automatic cleanup to prevent memory issues in long-running apps Dev.maxDebounceEntries = 500; // Keep max 500 entries (default: 1000)
+Dev.debounceCleanupCount = 50; // Remove 50 oldest entries when limit exceeded (default: 100)

+// When the cache exceeds maxDebounceEntries, the oldest entries are automatically removed
+// For example, if you have a long-running app with many different debounce keys: for (int i = 0; i < 600; i++) {
+  Dev.logInfo('Event $i', debounceMs: 5000, debounceKey: 'event_$i');
+}
+// After 500 entries, the oldest 50 are automatically cleaned up
+// This keeps memory usage bounded while maintaining debounce functionality

+// Disable automatic cleanup for unlimited entries (not recommended for production) Dev.maxDebounceEntries = 0; // No limit, cache can grow indefinitely

+// Reset to default values
+Dev.maxDebounceEntries = 1000;
+Dev.debounceCleanupCount = 100;

 // Important: When to use debounceKey
 // ✓ Use debounceKey when the message contains dynamic content: